-The audit committee of the Company's Board of directors has appointed Lazar Levine & Felix LLP ("Lazar") of New York, New York to serve as the Company's certified independent accountants to audit the Company's financial statements for the 2006 fiscal year.
+The Audit Committee of the Company's Board of directors has appointed Lazar Levine & Felix LLP ("Lazar") of New York, New York to serve as the Company's certified independent accountants to audit the Company's financial statements for the fiscal year ending December 31, 2007.
 On June 1, 2004, the Company's Board of Directors initially engaged Lazar to serve as the Company's certified independent accountants to audit the Company's financial statements for the fiscal year ended December 31, 2004.
 Lazar was originally the audit firm for Chembio Diagnostic Systems Inc. before Chembio Diagnostic Systems Inc. became our wholly-owned subsidiary in May 2004.